 The walking tour will be held twice on two dates, at 4pm, 1 June and 3 June.
 The route is approximately 1.5km long and will last two hours.
 The route is wheelchair friendly, and there will be stops to sit down and rest along the way.

-The event is free, but you must RSVP to attend.
 Further information will be shared upon your RSVP.

 The events are led by the CCA’s 2018-2019 Emerging Curators, Sben Korsh and Maxime Decaudin.